trussworks/terraform-aws-acm-cert/README.md

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 Creates a TLS certificate using AWS ACM for domains hosted on Route53.
-ACM certificate can also be attached to an ALB listener.
+The ACM certificate can also be attached to an ALB listener.

 Creates the following resources: